South Africa Dam Levels Today

 When do water restrictions start in South Africa?

-Water restrictions in South Africa are typically introduced when dam levels in a supply system drop below 50% and intensify below 30%.
-The exact levels and restriction stages vary by municipality.
-Cape Town introduced strict restrictions when Theewaterskloof dropped below 30% in 2018.
-Gauteng has its own restriction schedule tied to Vaal Dam levels managed by Rand Water.
+Water restrictions in South Africa are typically introduced when the dams in a supply system drop below about 50% combined, and intensify below 30%.
+Exact thresholds vary by municipality.
+Cape Town introduced strict Level 6B restrictions when its Big Six dams fell below 30% during the 2017-2018 "Day Zero" drought.
+Gauteng has a restriction schedule tied to integrated Vaal River System levels managed by Rand Water.

 How often are dam levels updated?

-The Department of Water and Sanitation (DWS) publishes weekly dam level reports every Monday.
-This page updates automatically every Monday from the official DWS PDF report.
-The "report date" shown at the top of the page is the date of the latest DWS data release.
+The Department of Water and Sanitation publishes fresh dam storage readings once a week, and this page is refreshed with the latest official numbers as soon as they are released.
+The "report date" shown at the top of the page is the date of the most recent official reading.
+The data currently on this page is from 2026-05-04.

 Click here to join our telegram channel and stay up to date with load shedding and related news!